How to Buy a House: [Step-by-Step Updated Guide for 2021]

 Step 6.
 Find a Home

-The easiest way to find your new home is by setting up an MLS search with your Realtor®
+The easiest way to find your new home is by setting up a Multiple Listings Service (MLS) search with your Realtor®

 Benefits of MLS searches: